Tom Steenburgh is the John L. Colley Associate Professor at

 Sales Management program in Executive Education.
 Prior to joining Darden, he

-MBA curriculum and was the faculty chair of the Business-to-Business
+taught at the Harvard Business School, where he was the faculty chair of the

-actions to manage their earnings?"
-He has recently published an article in
+and marketing actions to manage earnings?"
+He recently published an article in

 the Harvard Business Review titled, "Motivating Salespeople: What Really

 He has won the Wachovia Award for Research

 Excellence and the Neil Rackham Research Dissemination Award for the impact of

 his research on business practice.
 He frequently speaks about his research in